Croatian–Bulgarian battle of 852

 Croatian–Bulgarian battle of 852 was the first known military conflict between the armies of Bulgaria (from 913 Bulgarian Empire), under the rule of Boris I, and the Duchy of Littoral Croatia, ruled by Duke Trpimir I, during the First Croatian-Bulgarian War.
 It was fought on the Croatian territory in the vicinity of the Croatian–Bulgarian border in present-day northeastern Bosnia and Herzegovina.
-None of warring sides emerged victorious, Bulgarian forces retreated and finally both parties subsequently concluded a peace treaty.
+Neither of the two warring sides emerged victorious, Bulgarian forces then retreated and finally both parties subsequently concluded a peace treaty.

 Background

 In the middle of the 9th century, Bulgaria was a powerful country in the central and eastern Balkans.
 The Bulgarian ruler Boris I from Krum's dynasty made an alliance with the Moravian Prince Rastislav to strengthen his position against King Louis II of Germany, the ruler of East Francia.
 On the other side, Duke Trpimir I of Croatia was a faithful Frankish vassal.
 Between 846 and 848, he occasionally but effectively fought against the Byzantine Empire and the Republic of Venice both on land and sea.

 Bulgarian khan Boris attacked the Croats in 852, and Trpimir negotiated a favorable peace afterwards.

 Bulgaria's ongoing expansion to the west reached Croatian borders.
 Bulgarian forces invaded Croatia in 852 in northeastern Bosnia, where Croatia and Bulgaria bordered at the time.